Hakone Shrine Photos: Best Time, Angles & Tips for the Floating Torii Without Crowds

 Hakone Shrine is both a major photo spot and an active Shinto shrine.
 A little preparation and basic courtesy will make your visit smoother for everyone.

-• Travel light if possible: The floating torii area is narrow, and large camera bags can become awkward when the queue is busy.
+• Travel light if possible.
+The floating torii area is narrow, and large camera bags become awkward when the queue is busy.

-• Avoid large tripods near the lakefront: They slow the line and make the shooting area harder to use for everyone else.
+• Avoid large tripods near the lakefront.
+They slow the line and make the shooting area harder to use for everyone else.
+A small gorillapod or tabletop tripod is fine on the stone steps.

-• Take the must-have shot first: Do not spend your first few seconds experimenting.
+• Take the must-have shot first.
 Get the safe shot, then try one variation if time allows.

-• Wear practical shoes: You will likely be using stone steps, forest paths, and lakeside walking areas that can be wet or slippery.
+• Wear practical shoes.
+You will be using stone steps, forest paths, and lakeside walking areas that can be wet or slippery.

 Frequently Asked Questions